The LEAPNOW Scholarship

 - University Tutor Scholarships: Monthly $1000, based on a short essay.
 Eligibility: Ages 16 and up.

-Scholarships for Californian Residents, two good resources:
+Scholarships for Californian Residents:

 Most states have scholarships for their residents - search for scholarships in your